Raymond James Remains a Buy on Ready Capital (RC)

-In a report released yesterday, Stephen Laws from Raymond James maintained a Buy rating on Ready Capital (RC).
-The company’s shares closed last Wednesday at $12.22.
+Raymond James analyst Stephen Laws maintained a Buy rating on Ready Capital (RC) yesterday and set a price target of $12.50.
+The company’s shares closed last Tuesday at $12.77.

-According to TipRanks.com, Laws is a 4-star analyst with an average return of 5.3% and a 58.1% success rate.
-Laws covers the Financial sector, focusing on stocks such as NexPoint Real Estate ate Finance, Colony Credit Real Estate, and Kkr Real Estate Finance.
+According to TipRanks.com, Laws is a 4-star analyst with an average return of 7.7% and a 64.0% success rate.
+Laws covers the Financial sector, focusing on stocks such as NexPoint Real Estate ate Finance, Colony Credit Real Estate, and Broadmark Realty Capital.

-Ready Capital has an analyst consensus of Strong Buy, with a price target consensus of $12.00, which is a -0.4% downside from current levels.
-In a report released today, JMP Securities also maintained a Buy rating on the stock with a $13.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Ready Capital with a $12.63 average price target, which is a 6.3% upside from current levels.
+In a report issued on November 5, JMP Securities also maintained a Buy rating on the stock with a $13.00 price target.

 See today’s analyst top recommended stocks >>